matpalm/common-crawl/README.markdown

 ### pass 0) download the data

-download the data using jets3t. was using common crawl input format (which did the download) but had lots of problems.
+download the data using jets3t from s3 unmodified to hdfs. was using common crawl input format (which did the download) but had lots of problems.

 see simple_dist_cp.sh

 ### pass 1) filter text/html

-single map only pass that uses the nutch arc input format

-ignore everything but mime_type 'text/html'
+map only pass using the nutch arc input format to ignore everything but mime_type 'text/html'

+also converts from raw http response (ie ascii headers + encoded bytes) to just utf-8 encoded html

 want to just have this so can do experiments in either link graph or visible text

-outputs (as sequence file)
+outputs (as sequence file) key: url, value: html response (utf-8 encoded)
-key: url
-value: html

 see text_html.sh

 ### pass 2 ) visible text extraction

-pass html through boilerpipe to get visible text
+map only pass html through boilerpipe to extract visible text

+uses the boilerpipe KeepEverythingWithMinKWordsExtractor to ignore block elements that don't have at least 5 terms

+outputs (as sequence file) key: url, value: visible text, each line denotes a seperate block element from html

+### pass 3) filter english text only
-pass visible text through tika to identify language

-ignore everything but language 'en'
+map only pass visible text through tika to identify language and ignore everything but language 'en'

-outputs (as sequence file)
+outputs (as sequence file) key: url value: visible text
-key: url
-value: visible text, each line represents text from a block element of html; i'll call this a paragraph from now on

 see visible_en_text.sh

-### pass 3 ) tokenisation
+### pass 4 ) tokenisation

-pass visible text, a paragraph at a time, through stanford parser and extract sentences / tokens
+map/reduce pass visible text, a paragraph at a time, through the stanford parser and extract sentences / tokens

+ignore a sentence that tokens to less than 3 terms.

-we only emit each sentence _once_ per page since the vast majority represent noise (header/footer/list structures etc)
+only emit each sentence _once_ per page since the vast majority of these duplicates represent noise (headers / footers / list structures etc)

-outputs (as sequence file)
-key: url \t paragraph_idx \t sentence_in_paragraph_idx
-value: one sentence, tokens space seperated
+outputs (as sequence file) key: url \t paragraph_idx \t sentence_in_paragraph_idx value: one sentence, tokens space seperated

+#reducers ~= 3gb to get under 5gb s3 limit (ie sans multipart upload)

 see sentences.sh

-from here we have lots of options

-- remit with just top level domain / sentence and dedup
-- deduping at page level
+### pass 2 -> pass 4

+see run.sh for a ChainMapper version that does steps 2 -> 4 in a single map/reduce pass